-A geometric gradient series is a cash-flow pattern that grows (or shrinks) by a constant percentage each period.
+A geometric gradient series grows (or shrinks) by a constant percentage each period.
 If the first-period cash flow is at time 1, then the cash flow in period is

 When exactly (growth matches interest), the discount and growth exactly cancel and the present worth is .

-In practice geometric gradients are usually evaluated in a spreadsheet rather than by factor lookup.
-Type out the cash flow column and discount each one with , then sum.
-This is mechanical, transparent, and avoids confusion about which factor applies.
+Most of the time you evaluate these in a spreadsheet rather than by factor lookup.
+Type out the cash flow column , discount each one with , then sum.
+Mechanical, and you don’t have to worry about which factor applies.

-Geometric gradients are the natural model for cash flows that escalate with Inflation (prices and wages typically grow by a percentage each year, not a constant dollar amount), for revenues in a growing market, or for costs in a learning-curve industry (where each doubling reduces cost by a constant fraction — a negative geometric gradient on cost).
+Geometric gradients fit cash flows that escalate with Inflation (prices and wages usually grow by a percentage each year, not a constant dollar amount), revenues in a growing market, or costs in a learning-curve industry, where each doubling cuts cost by a constant fraction (a negative geometric gradient on cost).

-Special case: if the geometric gradient describes a stream where each period’s cash flow scales with general inflation, then the real present worth of the stream — using the Real interest rate instead of nominal — has the growth factor stripped out, and the geometric gradient becomes a pure annuity in real terms.
-This is one reason inflation analyses often switch between real and actual dollars: a geometric gradient in actual dollars can be a uniform annuity in real dollars.
+Special case: if each period’s cash flow scales with general inflation, then the real present worth, using the Real interest rate instead of nominal , strips out the growth factor and the geometric gradient becomes a pure annuity in real terms.
+This is why inflation analyses often switch between real and actual dollars: a geometric gradient in actual dollars can be a uniform annuity in real dollars.

 For the linear cousin (constant additive increase per period), see Arithmetic gradient series.